Office of Admissions

 WHAT DOES “OFFICIAL” MEAN?

-Official documentation refers to transcripts etc that are sent directly to the Admissions Office at Isothermal Community College in a sealed envelope from the issuing institution.
+Official documentation refers to transcripts, forms, etc. that are sent directly to the Admissions Office at Isothermal Community College in a sealed envelope from the issuing institution.
 Please have all documentation mailed to:

 The Admissions Office